 \begin{ex} Let $U_i$ denote the open half-space on the positive side of hyperplane $H_i$ in \cref{F:OMandCodeExample}(a), i.e.\ $U_i = \{x \in \R^2 \mid \ell_i(x) > 0\}$.
 Then, $\code(\cU,\R^n)$ is the combinatorial code with codewords as labeled in \cref{F:OMandCodeExample}(b). \end{ex}

 Morphisms of combinatorial codes were defined in \cite{jeffs2019morphisms} in terms of trunks.
 For $\s\subseteq[n]$, the \emph{trunk of $\s$ in $\scC$} is the set of codewords which contain $\s$,

 A subset of $\scC$ is a trunk if it is equal to $\tk_\scC(\sigma)$ for some $\sigma \subseteq [n]$ or if it is empty.
 A \emph{simple trunk} is the trunk of a singleton set.
 A map $f: \scC \to \scD$ is a \emph{morphism of codes} if the preimage of each trunk of $\scD$ is a trunk of $\scC$.
-Any set of trunks $T_1, \ldots, T_m\subseteq\scC$ defines a morphism by $f(\sigma) := \{i \mid \sigma\in T_i\}$, and any code morphism $f: \scC\to \scD$ can be obtained in this way \cite[Proposition 2.12]{jeffs2019morphisms}.
+Any set of trunks $T_1, \ldots, T_m\subseteq\scC$ defines a morphism $f:\scC \to 2^{[m]}$ by $f(\sigma) := \{i \mid \sigma\in T_i\}$, and any code morphism $f: \scC\to \scD$ can be obtained in this way \cite[Proposition 2.12]{jeffs2019morphisms}.
 The class of codes, together with these morphisms, forms the category $\Code$.

 A subset $\sigma \subseteq [n]$ can be encoded as a point $c \in \F_2^n$ by setting $c_i = 1$ for $i \in \sigma$ and $c_i = 0$ for $i \notin \sigma$.
 Hence, a code $\scC \subseteq 2^{[n]}$ can equivalently be thought of as a variety $\scC \subseteq \F_2^n$.
-The \emph{vanishing ideal} of a code $\cC$ is the ideal
+The \emph{vanishing ideal} of a code $\scC$ is the ideal

 and the \emph{neural ring} of $\scC$ is the quotient ring $R_\scC = \F_2[x_1,\dots,x_n] / I_\scC$.
 The vanishing ideal $I_\scC$ is a \emph{pseudo-monomial ideal}, meaning it is generated by products of the form $\prod_{i\in\s}x_i \prod_{j\in\t}(1-x_j)$, called pseudo-monomials.
-As with circuits, we distinguish between \emph{proper} pseudomonomials, with $\s$ and $\t$ disjoint, and \emph{improper} pseudomonomials, which are divisible by some $x_i(1-x_i)$.
+As with circuits, we distinguish between \emph{proper} pseudo-monomials, with $\s$ and $\t$ disjoint, and \emph{improper} pseudo-monomials, which are divisible by some $x_i(1-x_i)$.
 We will briefly discuss the vanishing ideal and neural ring in \cref{S:neuralring}, but many more details can be found in \cite{curto2013neural}.
-For concision, we will denote pseudomonomials and monomials with superscripts, i.e.\
+For clarity, we will denote pseudo-monomials and monomials with superscripts, i.e.\